Now these tips aren’t quite as important as the previous, but they still demand some consideration if you want your lawn to look its best.

 - Break up the soil with a garden trowel or a rake.

-- Add grass seeds evenly across the bare patch, consider how much shade/sun exposure your lawn is getting before choosing which types you use.
+- Add grass seeds evenly across the bare patch, consider how much shade/sun exposure your lawn is getting before choosing which type of seed you use.
 You want good contact with the seed and soil so work the seed in using the back of the rake.

-- Spread compost to the spot so that it has about a quarter of an inch coverage, make sure all seed is covered otherwise it could dry out and won’t germinate.
+- Spread compost to the spot so that it has about 5 cm coverage, make sure all seed is covered, otherwise it could dry out and won’t germinate.
 This keeps the soil moist and protects it from washing away during times of heavy rain.

-- Make sure you keep this area moist so lightly water it once a day until the seeds germinate and the new grass grows to about an inch tall.
+- Make sure you keep this area moist so lightly water it once a day until the seeds germinate and the new grass grows to about 2.5 cm tall.
 Make sure you don’t water too heavily or else the soil could run away with the soil.

 The main reason we topdress is to get the soil into its best growing conditions, to treat its irregularities and to improve the texture of difficult soils.